Real estate Why US REITs may shine in a rate-cutting environment

-With elevated downside growth risks, high equity valuations, and benign capital markets activity, we’re remaining neutral on how we’re allocating risk within our alternatives portfolio in the second quarter of 2025.
-In general, we’re more defensive, favoring private debt and hedged strategies versus private equity.
+Due to the combined impact of high stock valuations and the elevated cost of financing, we remain neutral on how we’re allocating risk within our alternatives portfolio.
+In general, we’re more bullish on defensive alternatives, favoring private debt, real assets, and hedged strategies versus private equity.
 Here are key takeaways from each asset class.
-Read the complete Q2 report.
+(Read the complete Q3 Alternatives opportunities report.)

 |